atomic-state/fetcher.atomic-state.org/docs/tutorial-basics/request-config.md

 sidebar_position: 3
 ---
 # Request config
+> This documentation only covers configuration specific to `http-react`, not the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
+If you want to learn more about it, check out [Using the Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch)

-You can configure how data is fetched and decide what to do when certain events happen.
+By passing additional configuration to `useFetch`, you can configure how data is fetched or decide what to do when certain events happen.

 ### `url`

-This is the most important part of the request, and you can use it in two ways:
+This is the most important part of the request, and you can pass it in two ways:

 ```js
 const { data } = useFetch('/api')